 If MHRA have any queries on the EOT report, they may raise a request for information (RFI) in the system and these can be responded to in IRAS as usual (see section above on responding to RFIs).

-You should submit the final report to the within 12 months of the end of the study.
+Once you have notified the End of Trial (EOT) to the REC, you should submit the final report.
+The final report should be submitted within 12 months of the study end date.
 Completing and submitting the final report will send it to both REC and MHRA.
 Work through the dataset and complete each field, referring to the guidance provided at each question in the system.
+The lay summary of results, provided in the Final Report, will be published alongside the rest of the Research Summary on the HRA website.
+More information about the End of Study requirements, including the Final Report, is available on the HRA website.